Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 ### Database layer - MongoDB

 The underlying data store for the app is [MongoDB](https://www.mongodb.com/ "MongoDB Homepage").
-It is already running.
+It is already running(we installed MongoDB during Jumpbox setup).
 We need to import the data for our application.

 1. Import the data using a terminal session on the jumpbox